 - a Child-size Wooden Rolling Pin

 - a Classic Potato Masher

 - metal or plastic cookie cutters

-- a bowl of water (I took out one of our vintage glass bowls)
+- a bowl of water (I used one of our vintage glass bowls)

 - a cookie sheet or cutting board

-And this is why we call it Candy Cane Play Dough -- we used a fun cookie cutter to create red and white candy canes.
+And this is why we call it Candy Cane Play Dough -- we used a fun Candy Cane cookie cutter to create these!